ParallelMaths/parallel/pages/9-06-queen-of-katwe.md

 Well done if you realised or guessed that this innocent looking series adds up to infinity.
 But why?

-Let’s group the fractions, doubling the size of each group as move to the right.
+Let’s group the fractions, doubling the size of each group as we move to the right.

 (`1/2`) + (`1/3` + `1/4`) + (`1/5` + `1/6` + `1/7` + `1/8`) +...

-Now, let’s reduce each fraction to the smallest fraction in each group.
+Now, this might seem like a crazy step, but let’s replace each fraction with the smallest fraction in each group.

 (`1/2`) + (`1/4` + `1/4`) + (`1/8` + `1/8` + `1/8` + `1/8`) +...